 I believe that the time has come to take my dreams seriously, I have plenty of plans for this year that could help more people to achieve a strong, flexible and healthy body.

-- So, I have decided to join the Third Space group to be able to provide high quality training in a professional environment.
+- So, I have decided to join the Third Space and Virgin Active group to be able to provide high quality training in a professional environment.

 - I am working on an online program that could help people virtually everywhere in the world.